-Mercifully phobia of sleeping can now be overcome quickly and easily if you choose the right approach.
+Mercifully phobia of sleep can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Sleeping can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Sleep can be overcome

 About the Fear

 The actual feelings of Phobia of Sleep are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.

 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 You were not born with phobia of sleep.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.